Kent State Designs First-of-its-Kind Graduate Program in Fashion

-Kent State University’s fashion school is leading the academic runway with the creation of a Master of Fashion degree that is the first of its kind in the nation.
-The university’s Board of Trustees formally approved the path-breaking graduate program on March 13, allowing the university’s Shannon Rodgers and Jerry Silverman School of Fashion Design and Merchandising to begin enrolling students for Fall Semester 2013, pending approval by the Ohio Board of Regents.
+Kent State University’s fashion school is leading the academic runway with the creation of a master of fashion degree that is the first of its kind in the nation.
+The university’s Board of Trustees formally approved the path-breaking graduate program today (March 13), allowing the university’s Shannon Rodgers and Jerry Silverman School of Fashion Design and Merchandising to begin enrolling students for fall semester 2013, pending approval by the Ohio Board of Regents.

 Kent State’s fashion school, which is the largest fashion program in Ohio and one of the largest in the nation, already has earned a widespread reputation for academic excellence, innovation and highly prepared graduates.
 The popular fashion magazine Fashionista.com ranks Kent State’s fashion school third best in the nation and 13th best in the world.
 In addition, the Ohio Board of Regents designated the school an Ohio Center of Excellence in the state’s Strategic Plan for Higher Education.